 Originally started in Austin, Texas, the Acton Children's Business Fair has grown to cities including Chicago, Phoenix, Grand Rapids, Dallas, and Los Angeles.

 Join our mailing list to receive updates about the business fair.

 David Kirby & Nicole Spencer

-David and Nicole live in Woodley Park with their daughter, Madeleine.
+David and Nicole, cofounders of Acton Academy of Washington, DC, live in Woodley Park with their daughter, Madeleine.
 David and Nicole believe that every child has the ability to change the world in a profound way.
 They hope to give children in DC a fun, hands-on experience of entrepreneurship to inspire them on their journey through life.

 Steve Davis, Judge